About GIVCS

 The Global Initiative for Veterinary Cancer Surveillance (GIVCS) is a global network of researchers working on cancer registration and epidemiology in animals.

-The goal of GIVCS is to standardize and guide current and future veterinary cancer registries in order to
+The goal of GIVCS is to standardize and guide current and future veterinary cancer registries to:

 Our Mission